jordimontana82/fake-xrm-easy/README.md

 If you have any kind of questions, or anything you would like to discuss, please do not hesitate to send me an email and I'll be happy to discuss.

+##Like it?

+Great!
+Help us to maintain & improve this project better by taking this short [survey](https://es.surveymonkey.com/r/TK8PXLK)

 ##Contributing

 Please consider the below guidelines for contributing to the project: